transdigiware/blockchain/best_practices.md

   {:codeblock}

   You can also find these variables with the recommended settings in the `"peers"` section of your network connection profile.
 The recommended options are imported into your application automatically if you use the connection profile with the SDK to connect to your network endpoints.
 You can find more information on how to use a Connection Profile in the [Node SDK documentation](https://hyperledger.github.io/fabric-sdk-node/release-2.2/tutorial-commonconnectionprofile.html){: external}.
 The [Fabric `Gateway` class](https://hyperledger.github.io/fabric-sdk-node/release-2.2/module-fabric-network.Gateway.html){: external} also provides a connection point for an application to access the Fabric network.

-### Highly available applications
-{: #best-practices-app-ha-app}

-As a high availability best practice, it is strongly recommended that you deploy a minimum of two peers per organization for failover.
-You need to adapt your applications for high availability as well.
-Install chaincode on both peers and add them to your channels.
-Then, be prepared to submit transaction proposals to both peer endpoints when setting up your network and building your peer target list.
-Enterprise Plan networks have multiple orderers for failover, which allows your client application to send endorsed transactions to a different orderer if one orderer is not available.
-If you use your connection profile instead to add network endpoints manually, ensure that your profile is up-to-date and that the additional peers and orderers have been added to the relevant channel in the `channels` section of the profile.
-The SDK can then add the components that are joined on the channel by using the connection profile.

 ## (Optional) Setting timeout values in Fabric SDKs
 {: #best-practices-app-set-timeout-in-sdk}